-Finswimming is an aquatic sport where athletes engage in underwater racing using specialized equipment like goggles or masks, fins (monofins or bi-fins) and snorkels
+Finswimming is an aquatic sport where athletes engage in water racing using specialized equipment like goggles or masks, fins (monofins or bi-fins) and snorkels

 This sport offers a dual appeal: it is highly competitive, focusing on speed and agility in races, and also serves as a recreational activity, allowing enthusiasts to enjoy the underwater experience.
 Ideal for those seeking the excitement of competition or the pleasure of leisurely swimming, finswimming caters to a diverse range of aquatic enthusiasts.